williamdlees/AmberUtils/docs/Preptools.md

 	  -h, --help            show this help message and exit -c CHAIN, --chain CHAIN
+	                        unlabelled file contains the specified chain only -d, --delete_unreferenced
+                        delete records found past the end of the reference file
-	                        unlabelled file contains the specified chain only -r, --replace_md_res  replace CIS, HIS in file with CYX, HID etc in reference, if found
+	  -r, --replace_md_res  replace CIS, HIS in file with CYX, HID etc in reference, if found

 RelabelChains can be used both to relabel all the chains from an Amber trajectory file so that they match the reference PDB file, and to relabel the residues in a single chain produced, for example, by Modeller.
-Resiude numbers are changed to reflect the numbering of the input file, and the chain identifier, if provided, is inserted or updated.
+Residue numbers are changed to reflect the numbering of the input file, and the chain identifier, if provided, is inserted or updated.
 See [**this page**](Substitutions.md) for typical usage scenarios.

 ## ReplaceRes